jerryxu99/Reddit-clone/README.md

 - redirects users if they are not authenticated for certain requests

 ## Known issues
-- authentication cookie disappears after refresh.
+1. The authentication cookie disappears after refresh.
 This is because the backend and frontend have different domains so the cross-domain cookies will not persist.
 This can be fixed if I purchase a domain and set up the backend as api.domain.com and the frontend as domain.com, which would allow cookies to persist even after a refresh.
 However, because this app was built for the sake of development, I will leave this issue hanging.